cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ### Conflicts

 * [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) - This plugin is **_not_** compatible with legacy versions of Carbon Fields.
-If it detects that a version <=1.6.0 is loaded, it will refuse to load.
+If it detects that a version <=1.6.0 is loaded, it will deactivate.

-There are probably many other incompatibilities due to the current method being used rewrite URLs.
+There are probably other incompatibilities due to the current method being used rewrite URLs.

 If you are aware of any others, please [share](https://github.com/dmhendricks/backblaze-media-offloader/issues).